duk3r4/KD6-3.7/README.md

 python kd6-3.7.py fra --nin 187112b361052

-Here's what I got from that ID number:
+Here is what I got from that ID number:
 Month of birth:  November
 Year of birth:  1987
 Sex:  Male